pret/pokered/FEATURES.md

 - Save speed increased
 - TELEPORT is usable inside caves and buildings
 - An item that allows you to TELEPORT without the need for a pokemon with the move TELEPORT in your party is now in the game.
 You can obtain it within Pewter City.
+- Press SELECT in the overworld to use the bicycle if it's in your bag.
+After seeing "You got on your bicycle" and "You got off your bicycle" text once, getting on and off will be instant.
+- Run by holding the B button.
+Speed up the bicycle by holding the B button.
+Your animation speed increases to match your faster movement too.
 - The Bicycle is usable inside gates
+- Stop, then hold B+A at the same time.
+When you're holding both buttons, you can now turn around without moving in any direction.
 - Fly is usable in places where you should be able to use it but weren't able to for some reason (Viridian forest, Safari Zone, Celadon Mart roof, Celadon Mansion roof)
 - The Name Rater will always be willing to rename pokemon, regardless of if you received them via trading.
 Is he going soft?
 - When selecting where to Fly to on the map, there is no longer needless forced delay between each selection.